rjarea51/StratuxHud/readme.md

 (I used an old Flightcom Venture type headset.
 It has to have a screw for adjustment in order to attach the plastic connection piece on either side)

-(An old bike hlemed gave me the head adjustmend function for a better and tighter fit)
+(An old bike helmed gave me the head adjustment function for a better and tighter fit)

 (Requires your aircraft to have a "12 Volt" cigarette power outlet)